MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/samples/export-data-fetchxml-annotation-custom-api-sample.md

 ---
-title: "Sample: ExportDataUsingFetchXmlToAnnotation Custom API plug-in (Microsoft Dataverse) | Microsoft Docs"
+title: "Sample: ExportDataUsingFetchXmlToAnnotation custom API plug-in (Microsoft Dataverse) | Microsoft Docs"
 description: "Learn how to write write a plug-in for a custom api that will export data to a CSV file you can download." ms.date: 04/27/2023
 author: divkamath